 While negative experiences often lead to bad reviews, positive experience seldom lead to good ones!
 Sending a happy customer a – noninvasive – email asking them to leave a review is a virtually risk-free way to get referrals and subsequently more customers.
 The worst they can say is no!

 Platforms like Google and Yelp have become absolutely key in marketing local businesses — nearly 90% of consumers trust online reviews just as much as personal recommendations.
-Remember to never buy Yelp reviews (or any other type) — this is a quick way to get booted off the platforms where potential customers can find you.
+Remember to never write fake reviews for competitors or pay for positive feedback — this is a quick way to get booted off the platforms where potential customers can find you.

 4. Collaborate with Other Brands